wojtask/clrs4e-solutions/CONVENTIONS.md

 ### Mathematics
 * Use `align*` or `gather*` environments to vertically align formulas.
 * Use `\tag` whenever necessary to better reference and explain transitions in formulas.
+* In proofs by induction, we generally aim to prove a theorem for `n`, using inductive hypothesis for `n-1`.

 ### Pseudocodes
 * Use predefined `\attrib` commands family in `clrscode4e` instead of custom defined ones.